hihanif/snips/android-qns.md

   * lesser apk sizes and fetures
   * isLowRamDevice() and control your features
   * Use memory profiler
+  * use optimized data containers like SparseArray to avoid autoboxing costs, instead of HashMap for (Integer, Value) mapping

 # Reduced data cost for billions
 ## Reduce app size